 In this scenario, the SOA initiates an audit to the NPAC SMS due to suspected subscription version discrepancies.
-This scenario applies to non-pooled subscription versions only.
+This scenario applies to non-pooled telephone numbers only.

 Action is taken by SOA personnel to start an audit due to suspected network discrepancies.